 - To provide the services that you have requested.

 - To update you with important administrative messages about your donation, an event or services you have requested.

 - To process your donations or other payments, to claim Gift Aid on your donations and verify any financial transactions.

 - To keep a record of your relationship with us.

 - Where you volunteer with us, to administer the volunteering arrangement.

-If you do not provide this information, we will not be able to process your donation, sign you up for a particular event or provide services you have requested, or understand how we can improve the quality of our services.
+If you do not provide this information, we will not be able to process your donation, sign you up for a particular event, provide services you have requested, or understand how we can improve the quality of our services.

 We may also use your personal information to contact you about our work and how you can support Suffolk Mind.

 A special note about the Sensitive Personal Information we hold

 Data Protection Law recognises that some categories of personal information are more sensitive.
 Sensitive Personal Information can include information about a person’s health, race, ethnic origin, political opinions, sex life, sexual orientation or religious beliefs.